drivetheorytest/drivetheorytest.github.io/_posts/2024-01-12-how-long-is-the-driving-test.md

 ---
+title: How Long is a Driving Theory Test?
 layout: post
-title: How Long is a Driving Theory Test?
-image: /assets/images/test-driving.png
+author: Killcreek
 categories:
 - How-To
+image: "/assets/images/test-driving.png"
-rating: "5"
+rating: 5
 toc: true
-author: Killcreek
 beforetoc: Driving theory test typically takes around 71 minutes to complete, consisting of a multiple-choice section lasting approximately 57 minutes and a hazard perception test lasting approximately 14 minutes
 ---
 When it comes to obtaining a driver's license, passing the **driving theory test** is a crucial step.
 But just how long does this test take?
 Let's delve into the details to provide you with a comprehensive understanding.